Music Education Major

 Upon completion of a major in music education, students will:

-- Synthesize musical styles, both current and past
+Synthesize musical styles, both current and past

-- Synthesize and apply pedagogical techniques from a variety of established music education traditions (e.g. Kodaly method)
+Synthesize and apply pedagogical techniques from a variety of established music education traditions (e.g. Kodaly method)

-- Communicate clearly, understandably, and appropriately with teachers, students, and parents.
+Communicate clearly, understandably, and appropriately with teachers, students, and parents

-- Analyze and think critically about teaching and learning to foster students' creative and analytical thinking skills
+Analyze and think critically about teaching and learning to foster students' creative and analytical thinking skills

-- Demonstrate the ability to be equitable, sensitive, and responsive to all learners
+Teach students in a way that is equitable, sensitive, and responsive to all learners

-- Understand the legal and moral responsibilities of the teaching profession
+Synthesize the legal and moral responsibilities of the teaching profession

 Download the music education concentrate courses (updated October 2014).
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.